-Where ' C{EM} ' represents the content of a given element in the MASAM (e.g. in 'spores/g'), ' C{MP} ' is the content of MASAM in the product (e.g. in 'g/kg'), and ' C{EP} ' is the content of the respective element in the product (e.g. in 'spores/kg').
+Where 'C{EM}' represents the content of a given element in the MASAM (e.g. in 'spores/g'), 'C{MP}' is the content of MASAM in the product (e.g. in 'g/kg'), and 'C{EP}' is the content of the respective element in the product (e.g. in 'spores/kg').

-Especially for any elements of a chemical nature (like active metabolites, and metabolites and chemicals of concern), this approach should suffice to express the representative levels of the established elements in relation to the product.
+Especially for any elements of a chemical nature (like active metabolites, metabolites of concern, and relevant impurities), this approach should suffice to express the representative levels of the established elements in relation to the product.
 Some relevant elements may - due to their conditional dependence6 - however not be so easily translated from the MASAM specification, as their contents may have been affected by changes induced by the formulation process.
-Depending on the degree of mismatch, it may be warranted to perform a separate 5-BA on the product, only to determine a representative product-level range for these elements in particular.